Y-dna haplotypes and the Indo-European

 Balkan and Scandinavian homelands.

-Early R1b PIE people (proto-Celts and Italics) became powerful in
+Early R1b PIE people (proto-Celts and Italics) and R1a people (proto-Indo-Iranian

-and proto-Balto-Slavic).
+and proto-Balto-Slavic) became powerful in their own right.
 The original Balkan I people became the

 Other Y haplogroups that have strongly influenced European